Kʼicheʼ language: Non-finite complement clauses

-Babytalk
+Baby talk

-Contrary to how many other languages use high pitch in child directed speech (babytalk), Kʼicheʼ babytalk has been shown not to use high pitch.
-Mayans, in fact, lower their pitch slightly when they speak to children since in Quiche Mayan culture, high pitch is very often used to address persons of high status.
+Contrary to how many other languages use high pitch in child directed speech (baby talk), Kʼicheʼ babytalk has been shown not to use high pitch.
+Mayans, in fact, lower their pitch slightly when they speak to children since in Quiche Mayan culture, high pitch is very often used to address people of high status.

-Child Language
+Child language

-There is extensive documentation of child language acquisition for K’iche’.
-Overviews of language development in K’iche’ can be found in Pye (1992, 2017) and Pye and Rekart (1990).
-Child language data for K’iche’ have overturned most theories of language development and demonstrate the need for more extensive documentation of indigenous languages.
+There is extensive documentation of child language acquisition for Kʼicheʼ.
+Overviews of language development in Kʼicheʼ can be found in Pye (1992, 2017) and Pye and Rekart (1990).
+Child language data for Kʼicheʼ have overturned most theories of language development and demonstrate the need for more extensive documentation of indigenous languages.

-K’iche’ children produce a higher proportion of nouns than children acquiring other Mayan languages.
-Twenty-six percent of words produced by a two-year-old K’iche’ child were common nouns, while 7 percent were intransitive verbs and 6 percent were transitive verbs (Pye, Pfeiler and Mateo Pedro 2017).
+Kʼicheʼ children produce a higher proportion of nouns than children acquiring other Mayan languages.
+Twenty-six percent of words produced by a two-year-old Kʼicheʼ child were common nouns, while 7 percent were intransitive verbs and 6 percent were transitive verbs (Pye, Pfeiler and Mateo Pedro 2017).
 Fifteen percent of two-year-old children’s words have the form consonant vowel (CV), while two thirds of their words have the form CVC (Pye 1991).